HX1

 HX1 has its own dedicated high performance file system utilising the IBM General Parallel File System (GPFS), running on Lenovo hardware.
 This separation between HX1 and the RDS ensures that high loads generated by HX1 do not adversely affect the RDS and, problems with the RDS do not cause job failures on HX1.
 This means that you must move data to your HX1 home directory before running jobs (sftp/rsync and other similar tools can be used to transfer data from the RDS to HX1 during this pilot phase).
 Please read the following sections for more information.

 Currently the RDS is not connected/mounted to HX1 in any way and you must use tools such as sftp/ssh/rsync to transfer data from the RDS to HX1.
+This separation remains in place to ensure that file system load on HX1 does not affect the RDS and vice-versa.

 Home Directory